meeshkan/properties-driven-development-tutorial/ARTICLE.md

 doctest_optionflags= NORMALIZE_WHITESPACE IGNORE_EXCEPTION_DETAIL
 ```

+The second line configures doctest to ignore extraneous whitespaces and exception details.

-Tests now also collect the doctest from `sorted_dict.py`!
+When `pytest` is run, it now also runs the examples from the documentation.

 ### Conclusion